shivamrawat7712/Data_Projects/Gaurdian Web Scrapping Project/README.md

 **Problem:-**
 <br>
-How one can collect data of a specific person (event) from media(website).
+How one can collect data of a specific person (event) from media(website)?
 <br>
         Here I have taken the reference of media from theguardian and the specific person as P.M Narendra Modi